Max Weylandt.

 Details: Measures

 The best file to follow all of this is perhaps the one called ESS7_data_protocol_e01_2.pdf.
-I would link it but the links I used are already dead, so I can’t trust the new ones staying live either.
+I would link it but the links I used are already dead, so I can’t trust the new ones staying live either, and I’m not sure whether I’m allowed to share them :/

 Data Preparation